Skip to main content

 What is the best resolution for image files?

 Images with 300 dpi are ideal.
-A high dpi is optimal for fine art prints because the more dots of colour that can be printed in a small area, the more detailed your final image will appear.
+A high dpi is optimal for our fine art prints and framed prints, as the more dots of colour that can be printed in a small area, the more detailed your final image will appear.

-Other products such as canvas may require lower image resolution.
-The specific dpi for each product can be found on the individual product pages.
+Other products, such as our canvas prints, may require a lower image resolution.
+The specific dpi for each of our print on demand products can be found on the individual product pages.

 What does ‘bleed’ refer to when it comes to images and printing?